 How to Apply

-2014 Fall semester/August start: International applicants are strongly encouraged to apply as early as possible to ensure ample time to secure a student visa.
-Applications received by April 1st will receive priority review.
-Applications received after that date are reviewed on a space-available basis.
+2015 Fall semester (August start): The Fall 2015 application cycle is now open.
+Applications are reviewed on a rolling basis, with priority for applications received by April 1.
+International applicants are strongly encouraged to apply as early as possible to ensure ample time to secure a student visa.

 Step 1 Create and complete an online application.
 TU College of Law requires that all applicants apply online through the Law School Admission Council (LSAC).
 Application fee waivers are available by clicking the blue button below.

 Step 2 Prepare and attach supplemental documents to the online application:

 Official transcript(s) - from all undergraduate and postgraduate institutions attended.
 This must include proof of a degree that permits the applicant to practice law in a country outside of the US, such as an LLB degree, if applicant does not hold a JD degree.

 English Assessment- If the applicant's first language is not English, he/she must provide proof of English proficiency, by submitting one of the following: an official TOEFL score report (paper-based 570 minimum, internet-based 90 minimum) or IELTS 6.5 or higher

 Personal statement - 800 words (in English) discussing the applicant's experience and professional goals and reasons for wanting to pursue the LL.M. and any specific area of concentration, such as energy law, if applicable.
 This personal statement must be entirely the applicant's own work.

 Legal Writing Sample (brief, law review article, memorandum or other persuasive or scholarly work).
 Must be the applicant's own work and submitted in English.